 Will pop filters reduce background noise?

 Perhaps the answer might be “yes”, but the final result of reduced noise is so minimal that it’s hard to notice.
 So, the simple answer is no. The pop shield will reduce only wind and heavy breaths.
 A pop-filter just breaks the air between the mic and itself and can’t protect you from background buzz and hum.
 So do not be hoping that it will reduce noise from your air conditioner, a slamming door, fan, hitting chair or desk and the like.

 In this case, you should learn which polar pattern should be used if you are in a “loud” environment.
 A mic with a cardioid pickup pattern such as Shure SM57, Sm 58, Sennheiser E835, and similar types are really affordable and, in noisy situations will do a great job.
 Besides all this, you should keep your environment quiet as much as possible.

 Of course, an adequate gain setup is a must.
 Enough gain to pick up what you saying/singing and not enough to pick up background noise from your room is all you need to make your recording noise free.
 Just stick to the rule, cut the root/source problem, and every additional process will be faster and easier.
 Pop shields are particularly useful when recording vocals, as the pop screen prevents those plosive sounds that have the potential to ruin vocals tracks.

 These plosive sounds tend to be associated with words beginning with ‘p’, ‘b’, ‘f’, ‘th’ and ‘s’, where you are using a lot of breathy sounds that hit the mic diaphragm and can end up on your recording.
 You really don’t want to reduce noise in post-production with software, EQ, or combination if you can avoid it, because it can really deform your recording and affect the overall quality of it.
-Check out my post on how to reduce background noise on a mic.
+Check out my other post – 9 ways to reduce microphone background noise.

 Does an SM58 require a pop filter?